In a large pot, fill 6 cups of water. Soak dried kelp in this water for at least an hour or overnight.

 Keep boiling for about 10 minutes, remove the (now) enlarged kelp.

-Chop off the root, and throw the white parts of scallion into pot as well.
+Chop off the root, and throw the white parts of the scallion into the pot as well.

 Make sure heat is on low, simmering with cover for 40 minutes.
 Keep a small piece of folded paper towel between the lid and pot to avoid overflowing.

 When done, strained through a sieve, discard the solid.